channerduan01/channerduan01.github.io/rl/rl_key_notes_p1.md

 ## DQN (Deep Q-Network)
 #### 1. Combination of Q-learning with deep learning.

 The traditional Q-learning can not hold unlimited states and actions in Q-table, and all the pairs of (state,action) is separated(as a cell in Q-table).
 Then Neural Network is introduced to replace Q-table.
-Which processes the raw features(using some skills like CNN/RNN) and learns underlying patterns with limited parameters and get better generalization.
+Which processes the raw features(using some skills like CNN/RNN) and learns underlying patterns with limited parameters and gets better generalization.

 For Network of DQN model, there are 2 styles to replace Q-table: